 Consumer to Consumer website serves as a mediator between the clients and gives an opportunity to sell or purchase goods directly.
 Through C2C web-service consumers can sell their assets like cars, or rent a room by publishing their information on the website.
 One customer may buy a product of another consumer by viewing the description on the website.

-For instance, eBay and Airbnb are typical C2C web-services.
-Airbnb allows travellers to book homes or to rent apartments all over the world, while on eBay i they can purchase everything from fashionable clothes to antique masterpieces.
+For instance, Gumtree and Airbnb are typical C2C web-services.
+Airbnb allows travellers to book homes or to rent apartments all over the world, while on Gumtree i they can purchase everything from fashionable clothes to antique masterpieces.

 C2B: Consumer to Business

 Websites following C2B business models are the least widespread among the other types of business models.
 In the C2B individuals offer goods and services to companies in exchange for pay.
 It is a complete reversal of B2B or B2C, where companies offer their services to customers.
 C2B web-services provide an opportunity for the consumers to set prices for the products they would like to buy.
 The C2B website finds the seller who is eager to sell the goods for the price that the consumer wants.
 C2B businesses, as well as consumers, profit from the flexibility of such services.
 Surveyscout and Survey Monkey are typical C2B models.

 We hope this blog was helpful, and that now you know what type of the website you want to have.
 Whether it is B2B, B2C, C2C or C2B, our Drudesk crew can help you with your website implementation!